Noise Canceling

 noise only

 The surface here is what is left at your eardrum.
 With cancellation off it is the full engine hum.
-Switch it on and it nearly flattens.
-Drop the accuracy and the cancellation gets sloppy, because real microphones and speakers are never perfect.
+Switch it on and the anti-noise line fights the orange noise line until the green residual nearly vanishes.
+Drop the accuracy and the eardrum starts moving again.

 Why it only kills the hum